*Warning: This article contains spoilers for The Last of Us season 2.*

 A release date for The Last of Us season 3 has not yet been confirmed.

-Filming is yet to kick off, and series star Isabella Merced has already admitted in an interview with Variety that she doesn't know when production on season 3 is due to start, but thinks "it should be next year".
+Filming is obviously yet to kick off, and series star Isabella Merced already previously admitted in an interview with Variety that she doesn't know when production on season 3 is due to start, but thinks "it should be next year".

 How many episodes will there be in The Last of Us season 3?